Now more than ever, folks need your blood

 Earlier this week on the “Today” show on NBC, U.S. Surgeon General Dr. Jerome Adams — who grew up in Mechanicsville and graduated from Chopticon High School — likewise encouraged people to give blood in this critical time of need.

-“Social distancing does not have to mean social disengagement,” Adams said.
+“Social distancing does not have to mean social disengagement,” Adams told the “Today” show audience.
 “You can still go out and give blood.
 We’re worried about potential blood shortages in the future.”

 Both Adams and the Red Cross insist that the coronavirus is not transmissible by blood donations or transfusions.
 Giving blood is a safe process.
 Red Cross employees have already long followed thorough safety protocols, including wearing gloves and changing them often; wiping down donor-touched areas after every collection; using sterile collection sets for every donation; preparing the arm for donation with aseptic scrub; and conducting donor mini-physicals to ensure donors are healthy and well on day of donation.